pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 to do that safely we first need to download and persist an export of the current installation.

-!!! warning "export your installation routinely"
+!!! warning "Export your installation routinely"
     We _**strongly recommend**_ automatically exporting
     the Ops Manager installation
     and _**persisting it to your blobstore**_ on a regular basis.